 Boehringer Ingelheim receives an award for its family-friendly commitment with the "berufundfamilie" ("work and family") certificate.

 Christian Boehringer is appointed Chairman of the Shareholders’ Committee.
-As a result, management of the supreme decision-making committee is once again, for the first time in 16 years, in the hands of an immediate descendent of the company’s founder.
+As a result, management of the supreme decision-making committee is once again, for the first time in 16 years, in the hands of an descendent of the company’s founder.

 The company invests EUR 70 million in a state-of-the-art atomisation factory to expand its production capacity for the Respimat® Soft Inhaler.